mappiamo/mapi-geoCMS/doc/index.rst

     <?php M_Template::widget('menu_full', array('[category name]', '[treemenu|popmenu]', '09', 'check')); ?>

 This widget have parameters.
 Creating custom menu system by Mappiamo "pages" and "menus", and display selected categories on the map.

 - Parameters:
 1) The category name
 2) Menu type: 'treemenu' or 'popmenu'
 3) Template number of menu only.
-Menus have 15 templates.
+Menus have 15 templates, the menu template number can be 1 to 15.
-4) How menu display the selected catorgory contents: 'link' - the category opens new page with content list 'check' - the category displays as marker on the map
+4) How menu display the selected catorgory contents:

+- 'link' - the category opens new page with content list
+- 'check' - the category displays as marker on the map

 Owl image
 ---------